technical details:

 - other adults

-the store.
-Maltin & Bann credit David Sharpe as a stunt double for Margaret Mann, but I don't see any
+store, but whatever parts they played, they wound up on the cutting room floor.
+Maltin & Bann credit David Sharpe as a stunt double for Margaret Mann, but not only are there no

 the music: